AliBandukwala/geojson-map/README.md

 # Improvements:
 * Tried to implement tests for custom hook and store, but got TypeError.
 Thus, I left the testing for hooks and store logic.
 * I am open to learn advanced unit and integration testing as it will not take a lot of time to learn.
-* Add Popups on Markers in Map for UX.